PERIODONTICS

 Periodontitis?

 Periodontitis treatment involves removing hardened plaque or tartar under the gumline.
-Scaling and root planning are used for non-advanced cases, while surgery may be needed for advanced cases.
+Scaling and root planing are used for non-advanced cases, while surgery may be needed for advanced cases.

-For advanced forms of periodontitis, treatment may come in the forms of dental surgery.
+For advanced forms of periodontitis, treatment may required dental surgery.

 Some of these surgeries include:

-Your periodontist will have to make tiny incisions in your gums so that the roots are exposed.
-This allows the specialist to clean the areas more thoroughly.
+Your periodontist will have to make small incisions in your gums so that the roots are exposed.
+This allows them to clean the areas more thoroughly.
+Sometimes, bone grafting may be possible to restore loss bone.

 Soft tissue grafts

-As periodontitis may cause tissue loss, you may need to have some of that soft tissue loss addressed.
-Tissue from the roof of your mouth is grafted onto your gums, covering the exposed roots and preventing them from further infection.
+As periodontitis may cause gum loss, soft tissues from the roof of your mouth can be grafted onto the exposed roots, preventing them from further loss.

 Frequently Asked Questions